jude27mad/tip-calculator/README.md

 - Use `--lookup-tax ZIP` for batch commands or type `lookup 94105` during interactive prompts to fetch the current combined rate.
-- The default provider is the
+- Canadian postal codes are handled offline with built-in province and territory rates (GST + PST/HST/QST), so no API key is required.
-  [api-ninjas sales tax API](https://api.api-ninjas.com/v1/salestax).
+- For other regions, the default provider is the [api-ninjas sales tax API](https://api.api-ninjas.com/v1/salestax).
 Export `TIP_TAX_API_KEY` (and optionally `TIP_TAX_API_BASE`) before running.
 - Lookup results are cached for 24 hours in `tax_cache.json`.
 Override with